teverett/ktelnet/README.md

 ## Custom shells

-Custom shells can be implemented by extending the classes `ShellFactory`, `BasicTelnetCommandRegistryImpl` and `AbstractWeedwarsCommand`
+Custom shells can be implemented by extending the classes `ShellFactory`, `BasicTelnetCommandRegistryImpl` and `AbstractCommand`